 Asbury Park is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
-With a population of 15,818 people and ten constituent neighborhoods, Asbury Park is the 122nd largest community in New Jersey.
+With a population of 15,146 people and 11 constituent neighborhoods, Asbury Park is the 126th largest community in New Jersey.
 Much of the housing stock in Asbury Park was built prior to World War II, making it one of the older and more historic cities in the country.

 Housing costs in Asbury Park are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-One of the nice things about Asbury Park is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Asbury Park is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Asbury Park is an extremely ethnically-diverse city.
 The people who call Asbury Park home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Asbury Park residents report their race to be Black or African-American, followed by White.
+The greatest number of Asbury Park residents report their race to be White, followed by Black or African-American.
 Asbury Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.15% of the city’s residents.
-Important ancestries of people in Asbury Park include Italian, Haitian, German, and English.
+People of Hispanic or Latino origin account for 19.71% of the city’s residents.
+Important ancestries of people in Asbury Park include Italian, Irish, Haitian, German, and Polish.

 The most common language spoken in Asbury Park is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.